axieax/dungeonmania/assumptions.md

 ### Mercenary and Assassin

 - `Mercenary` can only move twice if mercenary is aiming to attack the player.
-- `Mercenary` spawn at the initial player location after 40 ticks and `Assassin` has a 30% chance of spawning instead - but there must be at least one enemy in the dungeon, and the player cannot be in its initial spawn location
+- `Mercenary` spawn at the initial player location after 40 ticks and `Assassin` has a 30% chance of spawning instead - but there must be at least one enemy in the dungeon, and the player cannot be in its initial spawn location.
 - Apart from the base attack damage and health, as well as the mind control feature; `Assassin` have the same functionality as `Mercenary` (e.g. same armour drop rate).
 - There is priority to mind control an `Assassin`, before attempting to bribe it.